pallantimos/pallantimos/README.md

-# Welcome, my name os Aldar!
+# Welcome, my name is Aldar!

 ---